52 Pickering Street, Suite 3

 Needham, MA 02492

 I assist school-age children (5 years-old and up), adolescents and adults.
 My specialties are working with children, adolescents and families.
 Additionally, I teach a skills-based parenting course and provide parent coaching for families wanting support and/or specific assistance in addressing challenging behaviors.
 I see children and adults with a wide range of emotional difficulties such as depression and anxiety disorders.
 Common themes in my work with young people include relationships, self-esteem, independence, and familial issues.
-I also work with identity questions (including GLBT).
-I have succeeded in engaging adolescents who have resisted treatment or had past negative experiences.
+I have expertise working with young people and adults who are in various stages of gender transition or who are gender nonbinary, as well as serving the broader LGBTQ+ community.

 Where appropriate, I collaborate closely with family members to build understanding, empathy and communication skills.
 Our communities greatly influence the quality of our lives, so when necessary and always with the consent of the client, I also consult with educators, clergy, coaches or other important individuals in a young person’s life.